-The following images indicate the location of the right/processor fan and provide a visual representation of the installation procedure.
+The following images indicate the location of the fan and provide a visual representation of the installation procedure.

-Figure 31.
-Installing the right/processor fan
+Figure 30.
+Installing the fan

-- 1. Place the right/processor fan in the slot on the palm-rest assembly. - 2.
+- 1. Place the fan in the slot on the palm-rest assembly. - 2.
 Align the screw holes on the fan with the screw holes on the palm-rest assembly. - 3.
 Replace the two screws (M2x4) to secure the fan to the palm-rest assembly. - 4.
-Connect the fan cable to the connector (FANL1) on the system board. - 5.
-Route the wireless-antenna cables through the routing guides on the fan.
+Route the wireless-antenna cables through the routing guides on the fan. - 5.
+Connect the fan cable to the connector (FAN) on the system board.